ashutoshvarmadhondi/My-Cohort-Learning/Assignments/Calculator/readme.md

 # Features
 1. Dark mode and light mode
 2. Hold the calculator and drag anywhere in the window
+3. Takes input from both keyboard and screen buttons
-3. Works perfectly as Calculator
+4. Works perfectly as a calculator